DISTRICT 4 Initiatives

 Here is a breakdown of common types of notices:

-- Please reach out to the Mayor’s LA Fund at 213-584-1808 as they can help you respond to the court and help with any legal representation/advice.
+- Please reach out to the Mayor’s LA Fund at 213-584-1808 for assistance in responding to the UD.

 - ANY OTHER TYPE OF NOTICE: Please refer to LAHD resources.
 If you live in an RSO unit, file an RSO complaint in order to get an RSO investigator to review the case and to create a paper trail for the City.
 The State of California also has a helpful breakdown of these processes and explanations of different types of eviction notices.